 Vout (the casing) connects directly to the Vout terminal on the PCB, but it also connects to the adjust pin through the R1 resistor.

 The adjust pin then runs through the variable resistor, R2, to GND.
 By adjusting the resistance of R2, you adjust the output voltage.

 This simple circuit will function, but it may not provide clean power.
 To solve this we add three capacitors to smooth things out.
-Then, to protect the LM338 from the capacitors, we need some protection diodes.
+Then, to protect the LM338 from spikes when switching heavy loads we need some flyback diodes.

 I mentioned earlier that I have used my own values for the capacitors.
 I have used what I believe are the correct diodes.
 The LM338 data sheet shows 1N4002 diodes, but I have seen a few examples with these replaced by the 1N4004.
-I had quite a few diodes in my salvaged kit, but they all seemed too large for this project.
-The 1N4004s cost ten cents each so I went with a pair of those.
+I went with 1N4004s but Bill has since pointed out in the comments that 1n4002 would have been more than enough.

 Now, back to the full circuit.

 You can see there are a lot of connections to and from the casing of the regulator, and the junction after R1 (the top potentiometer terminal).

 To keep things semi-tidy I connected just one wire to the casing and dropped it down into a central part of the PCB.
 I then routed everything to and from that central point.